pmvdbijl7/matching-app/README.md

 ## Support

-If you run into any problems, feel free to send us an email.
+If you run into any problems, feel free to create an issue.

 ## Roadmap